Secure Multi-Source Multicast: Main Results

 \section{Main Results}

 The three main results in this paper completely characterize the rate region for individually secure multi-source multicast.
-Specifically, we give tight achievability and converse, and a tight characterization of the number of rounds required under a gossip model.
-Thus, the first main result is the following achievability theorem, which states that individually-secure multi-source multicast is achievable at rates up to the network min-cuts, using LNC.
+We give tight achievability and converse, and a tight characterization of the number of rounds required under a gossip model.
+Specifically, we first note that the individually secrecy constrain in \Cref{constraints} is $I(M_{s,j}; \textbf{Z}_w)=0$ for any single message $j$.
+However, ensuring the mapping from $\textbf{M}_s$ to $\textbf{X}_s$ mixes the messages appropriately, i.e., satisfies rank constraints similar to \cite[Lemma 3.1]{cai2011theory}, can, in fact, ensure Eve is kept ignorant on any \emph{set of $k-(w+k\epsilon)$ messages}, where $k\epsilon\geq 1$ is an integer and $\epsilon=o(k)$.
+That is, guarantee $k_s$-individual perfect secrecy with respect to any set of $k_s\leq k-(w+k\epsilon)$ messages.
+Let $\textbf{M}_{s}^{k_s}$ denote a set of $k_s$ messages from $s$.
+Thus, the first main result is the following achievability theorem, which states that $k_s$-individually-secure multi-source multicast is achievable at rates up to the network min-cuts, using LNC.